-NOTE: Remember to format all dates as "yyyy-mm-dd".
+NOTE: Remember to format dates in the same format in your file ideally "yyyy-mm-dd".

 The fields in this section are the fields you see on your Opportunity Form when adding or editing an Opportunity.
 The core mandatory fields like Name, Value, Closing Date, Owner, Sales Unit live in this section as well as other default and user-defined fields that you are using.